MOSH-Insa-Toulouse/2024-2025-4GP-Racheleifrg-Krndnd/README.md

 ## Project Description

-The aim of this project is to determine the main characteristics of a low-tech constraint sensor, as introduced in the paper “Pencil Drawn Strain Gauges and Chemiresistors on Paper”  by Cheng-Wei Lin, Zhibo Zhao, Jaemyung Kim & Jiaxing Huang, published on Nature in 2014, and to compare them with those of an industrial flex sensor.
+The aim of this project is to determine the main characteristics of a low-tech strain sensor, as introduced in the paper “Pencil Drawn Strain Gauges and Chemiresistors on Paper”  by Cheng-Wei Lin, Zhibo Zhao, Jaemyung Kim & Jiaxing Huang, published on Nature in 2014, and to compare them with those of an industrial flex sensor.
 To do so, both sensors are managed by an Arduino Uno board.
 On this board we also have an OLED screen in order to display the data, and we navigate through the menus using a rotary encoder.
 The data are sent to an Android application via a Bluetooth® module.<br> <br>
 You can recreate this project from scratch, as we have provided everything — from the PCB design using KiCad, the Arduino code, and the Android app, to the test bench setup used to compare both sensors and create the graphite sensor’s datasheet.

 ## Content